 About the author

 My name is Subhash Sharma.
-I am 75 years old and have been living in Forth Worth, Texas, USA since 1975.
+I am 75 years old and have been living in Fort Worth, Texas, USA since 1975.
 Along with three of my friends, we rode round the world on two motorcycles from 1971-72.
 At present, I have a 1982 Honda Silver wing.
 Motorcycles are my passion and I enjoy their company.